zeoseven/minmini/docs/src/en/docs/config/index.md

 ## css.sourceMapInlineSources

-将 CSS 内容放入 .map 文件中。
+Put the CSS content into a .map file.

 `Boolean` `config.css.sourceMapInlineSources || true`